 Even though I’m using the same six colours as the first carpet you’ll see how different they look at the end of this post.
-I’m using already used craft paints from my stash.
+Just like the first rag rug, I’m using already leftover paints.

 First I painted lines in the dark blue.

 Then I went with the green.